 Brown the Meat

-Cook the bacon in a large pan over medium heat and reserve 1 Tbsp of grease.
+Cook the bacon in a large pan over medium heat and reserve 1 tablespoon of grease.
 We love to make a lot of bacon at once to use in other recipes or to reheat in the morning with breakfast, which makes cooking bacon in the oven our favorite method.

 Cook the Italian sausage in the bacon grease until cooked through, this will take about 7-8 mins.
 Add the chopped onion and garlic cloves to the sausage and cook until the onion starts to soften for about 4-5 minutes.
 Drain the grease.